Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 Shortform Summary

-They also add clarifications and counterpoints to the summary…
+They also frequently add clarifications and counterpoints to the summary…

 Here’s how Shortform’s summary of Antifragile appears on the mobile app…

-Another useful feature (for both desktop and mobile) is that you can make highlights on the summaries (and even write notes on your highlights), and these are automatically tagged (to the book source) and saved…
+Another useful feature is that you can make highlights on the summaries (and even write notes on your highlights), and these are automatically tagged (to the book source) and saved…

 Headway Summary